tomblanchard/boilerplate/README.md

 #### `framework/trumps/_widths.scss`

 Outputs width classes (mostly used with the `grid` object).
-I explain this in much more details later on, when I talk about the `$custom-grid-widths` / `$grid-widths-to-output` config variables.
+I explain this in much more details later on, when I talk about the `$custom-widths` / `$widths-to-output` config variables.

 #### `framework/_base.scss`